Program Description Courses Offered Fees & Accomodations Location Applying

 Westminster Theological Seminary is offering a Th.M.- level degree course in association with the John Owen Centre for Theological Study.

-This Master of Theology course is in the area of Historical Theology and is taken as a series of modules, making it accessible to those already in full-time ministry.
+This Master of Theology in Historical Theology is taken as a series of modules, making it accessible to those already in full-time ministry.

 The John Owen Centre has been established to promote evangelical scholarship of excellence for the good of the church and the advancement of God's kingdom.
-Westminster Theological Seminary is the doyen of intellectually rigorous Reformed seminaries worldwide, with over 700 students currently enrolled, and it has a proven track record of keeping faithfully to the historic Reformed faith.
+Westminster Theological Seminary is the doyen of intellectually rigorous Reformed seminaries worldwide, with over 600 students currently enrolled, and it has a proven track record of faithfulness to the historic Reformed faith.

-The purpose of the course is to increase the student's knowledge of a major field of theological learning - in this case that of the Reformed and Puritan periods - particularly through training and practice in the use of the methods and tools of theological research, and thus to further the student's preparation for pastoral or teaching ministry, or for more advanced graduate study.
+The purpose of the course is to increase the student's knowledge of a major field of theological learning - concentrating in the Reformed and Puritan periods - particularly through training and practice in the use of the methods and tools of theological research, and thus to further the student's preparation for pastoral or teaching ministry, or for more advanced graduate study.
 It is aimed especially at theology graduates, ministers and missionaries.

-The course itself consists of six modules, taught by visiting faculty members of WTS and adjunct faculty members, each of one week's duration.
-Essays are required following each module, plus the writing of a thesis after all the modules are completed.
-Five modules are normally offered in each calendar year.
+The course itself consists of six week-long modules, taught by visiting faculty members of WTS and adjunct faculty members.
+Essays are required following each module, and five modules are normally offered in each calendar year.
+After the completion of modular work, a thesis will be required.

 Students are also required to complete and pass the Theological Bibliography and Research Methodology course which is included in one of the modules.